Phase-Pole-Free Images and Smooth Coil Sensitivity Maps by Regularized Nonlinear Inversion: Introduction

 In the SENSE \cite{Pruessmann_Magn.Reson.Med._1999,Pruessmann_Magn.Reson.Med._2001} formulation of parallel imaging, coil sensitivity profiles are used to unfold aliased images.
 Nowadays, SENSE reconstruction is often formulated as a linear inverse problem.
-In case of $\ell_2$-regularization, the reconstruction is invariant to the phase of the images, however, if SENSE is combined with compressed sensing \cite{Block_Magn.Reson.Med._2007}, the reconstruction may be sensitive to the phase of the images such as for $\ell_1$-Wavelet regularization \cite{Lustig_Magn.Reson.Med._2007}.
+In case of $\ell_2$-regularization, the reconstruction is invariant to the phase of the images.
+However, if SENSE is combined with compressed sensing \cite{Block_Magn.Reson.Med._2007}, the reconstruction may be sensitive to the phase of the images such as for $\ell_1$-Wavelet regularization \cite{Lustig_Magn.Reson.Med._2007}.
+To overcome phase problems in compressed sensing reconstructions, regularization terms that are explicitly designed to be phase-invariant have been proposed. \cite{FengZhao_IEEETrans.Med.Imaging_2012,Ong_Magn.Reson.Med._2017,Liu_IEEETrans.Comput.Imaging_2021} k-Space-based parallel imaging reconstructions \cite{Griswold_Magn.Reson.Med._2002,Lustig_Magn.Reson.Med._2010,Haldar_IEEETrans.Med.Imaging_2014,Shin_Magn.Reson.Med._2014} are invariant to the image phase, as selection of the image phase is postponed to the coil combination step, but complicate the design of explicit image-based regularization terms.

+NLINV \cite{Uecker_Magn.Reson.Med._2010} is a parallel imaging reconstruction method which jointly estimates the image and the coil sensitivity profiles by regularized non-linear inversion.
+NLINV penalizes the Sobolev norm of the coil sensitivities, which leads to smooth coil sensitivities.